 Hone in on your customers

-You might have a good idea of the different customers (also known as personas) that interact with your brand, but unless you’ve already mastered the customer journey map, then we’ll bet that there’s still some key customer insight you’re missing out on.
+You might have a good idea of the different current customers (also known as personas) that interact with your brand, but unless you’ve already mastered the customer journey map, then we’ll bet that there’s still some key customer insight you’re missing out on.

 There’s a difference between knowing the demographics of your personas and knowing their wants and needs as it pertains to the product and/or service you provide.